This post was originally published in 2018, and last updated 2022.

 PPC can be expensive depending on the platform, industry, and product you’re trying to sell.
 One of the considerations here is lead time.
 If closed leads can recoup that spend within a 30-60 day period, great.
 If leads can take up to 6 months or more to close and drive revenue, you have to strongly weigh where to spend that budget (especially at that point, hiring a consultant could be the better move).

-Optimizing and tweaking PPC campaigns can take a few months and is an ongoing process.
+Optimizing and tweaking campaigns can take time and is an ongoing process.
 If your margins are razor thin and having your CPA (cost per acquisition) be off even by one dollar could cause issues for your business, take a step back to determine if PPC is the right avenue for you.

 PPC campaigns are most effective when you have an understanding of the numeric goals you need to hit in order to be profitable as a channel.
 Think break-even cost per acquisition, ROAS, CVR, and lead volume.